zaid-commits/BgLib/README.md

 ## Contributing to BgLib

 We welcome contributions to BgLib!
 If you have a new gradient idea or would like to enhance an existing one, please submit a pull request.
+For more information on contributing, please refer to our [Contributing Guidelines](CONTRIBUTING.md).

 ## Licensing Information

 BgLib is licensed under the MIT License, ensuring that it remains open-source and accessible to everyone.